About the Friends of RHPL

 Hardcover and paperback books

-Textbooks that are less than 10 years old
+Textbooks that are fewer than 10 years old

 CDs, DVDs, Bluray